ahallur10/Project-Showcase/Professional Experience/At-Risk Prediction Model/README.md

 ---
 ## PowerBI Dashboard
 > ⚠️ **Note:**
-> The student ID's have been renamed and site information has been blurred out fo **demonstration and portfolio purposes only.**
+> The student ID's have been renamed and site information has been blurred out for **demonstration and portfolio purposes only.**
 <img width="705" height="416" alt="Cleaned ML Project Screenshot" src="https://github.com/user-attachments/assets/45a1fa09-402f-4614-98eb-2a20e878b2c3" />